nlenno1/team-5-may-2022/README.md

 ## Features Implemented
 Featured Implemented Upon Project Completion

+- User Registration
+- How to use
+- Ability to sent custom/template message anonymously
+- Private chat using generated code
+- About us
+- Support links
+- Testimonials

 -----

 ## Technologies Used
 This project makes use of the following languages, frameworks, and libraries:

 - Bootstrap
 - Django
 - Mongo
+- Python
+- Gunicorn
+- Toast

 -----